berbyte/sinkzone/README.md

 Sinkzone is a local DNS resolver that helps you eliminate distractions and get deep work done.
 It blocks all domains by default — only the ones you explicitly allow can get through.
 This means notifications, social media, news, and other time-sinks are unreachable at the network level — not just in your browser.

+It features a modern HTTP API, wildcard pattern support, and a beautiful terminal UI for real-time monitoring and control.

 It's lightweight, cross-platform, and built for hackers, makers, and anyone serious about focus.

 ## Motivation